Do you have pain in the jaw?

 There are surgical procedures which involves opening into the joint and joint replacement.
-However as with any medical procedure there are potential risks, including the facial nerve (7th cranial nerve, that provides facial movement) which may be affected.
+However as with any medical procedure there are potential risks, including the facial nerve (7th cranial nerve, that provides the nerve signals for facial movement) which may be affected.
 Permanent nerve damage is rare but could lead to facial palsy on the affected side and some nerve damage may be permanent.

-Professor Yoland Lim Health Care’s clinical examination will include:
+Professor Yoland Lim Health Care’s clinical examination includes:

-Professor Yoland Lim Health Care uses an integrated medical approach to obtain the most optimal result for you:
+Professor Yoland Lim Health Care uses an integrated medical approach which may include: